Humane Bat Control & Removal

 If you’re wondering when to remove bats from your home, the answer is right away.
 The dangers above are just a few reasons you shouldn’t let a bat infestation go on too long.
 Unsure how to keep bats out of your house or your business?
 Keep reading or get in touch with Varment Guard!

-We Specialize in Removing Bats Humanely and Quickly
+We Specialize in Humane Bat Removal and Prevention

 Bas are valuable contributors to the ecosystem and control insect populations.
 Bats eat flying insects like mosquitoes, for example.
 A bat colony may even eat thousands of insects in a single evening in preparation for their winter hibernation... but that doesn't mean you want them in your house!

-Because bats are important to the ecosystem, Varment Guard focuses on efficient and humane removal of bats.
-Our goal is keeping bats outside so they can do their job (and you get peace of mind).
-Varment Guard offers:
+This is why Varment Guard focuses on efficient and humane removal of bats.
+Our goal: keep bats outside so they can do their job (and you get peace of mind).

 - Bat Trapping & Removal